 The Board of the Everett Alumni Foundation (BEAF) consists of five individuals with a passion for extending the unique and important things we did in GIIP and the Everett Program into our post-college lives.
 Members of the board volunteer their time to building the alumni network and do not draw a salary for service.

-Mai Sutton is a community organizer and freelance writer based in Oakland, California.
-Her area of focus is on the intersection of human rights, technology, and solidarity economics.
-She was formerly at Shareable as their Community Engagement Manager, and previous to that was with the Electronic Frontier Foundation (EFF) as their Global Policy Analyst.
-At UCSC, she was a Fellow and Coordinator for the Everett Program.
-In 2008, Maira lived and worked in Kuala Lumpur, Malaysia as a legal researcher and tech intern with Sisters in Islam, a Muslim women’s rights organization.
+Mai Sutton is a freelance organizer and writer based in Oakland, California, focused on the intersection of human rights, solidarity economics, and the digital commons.
+She is a steward of a community mesh network in Oakland, California.
+She was formerly at Shareable as Community Engagement Manager and before that was a Global Policy Analyst at the Electronic Frontier Foundation.
+As an undergraduate she was a Fellow and Coordinator for the Everett Program.
+In 2008,

-Sienna Thorgusen is currently a PhD student in the department of sociology at SUNY Stony Brook.
-With over ten years of experience as a teacher, tutor, and mentor, she has deep roots in education and non-profit work.
-As a Branch Director of the Boys and Girls Club of Greater Conejo Valley, Sienna enjoyed working with youth to stimulate intellectual curiosity and enhance cultural experiences.
-She feels honored to be a part of this new and exciting dimension of the Everett Program and to continue to support the ingenuity of young people who are doing their part to minimize social injustice, worldwide.
+Sienna Thorgusen is currently a PhD student in sociology at SUNY Stony Brook.
+With over ten years of experience as a teacher, tutor, and mentor, she has deep roots in education and nonprofit work.
+As a Branch Director of the Boys and Girls Club, Sienna enjoyed working with youth to stimulate intellectual curiosity and enhance cultural experiences.
+She feels honored to be a part of this new and exciting dimension of the Everett Program and to continue supporting the ingenuity of young people who are doing their part to minimize social injustice, worldwide.